IntersectMBO/cardano-node/doc/new-tracing/tracers_doc_generated.md

 			`Forwarder`
 Filtered  by config value: `Notice`

-### ChainSync.NodeToClient.Send.AwaitReply
+### ChainSync.Local.Receive.IntersectFound

-***
-Acknowledge the request but require the consumer to wait for the nextupdate.
-This means that the consumer is synced with the producer, andthe producer is waiting for its own chain state to change.
-***
+> The reply to the consumer about an intersection found.
+The consumer can decide weather to send more points.
+>  The message also tells the consumer about the head point of the producer.

 From current configuration: